PG1003/brle/README.md

 ## brle utility

-There is an [implementation](https://github.com/PG1003/brle/blob/main/util/brle.cpp) for a commandline utility that uses this `brle` library.
+The brle utility is an [implementation](https://github.com/PG1003/brle/blob/main/util/brle.cpp) for a commandline program that uses this `brle` library.
-The utility can be used to test the efficiency of the compression for your use case or create a binary blobs that are going to be included in your application or firmware.
+The utility can be used to test the efficiency of the compression for your use case or to create binary blobs that are going to be included in your application or firmware.

-You can build the utility with the provided makefile by running the following command;
+You can build the utility with the provided makefile by running the following make command;

 ```sh
 make brle